woocommerce/woocommerce/plugins/woocommerce/tests/README.md

 ## Running Tests

-Change to the plugin root directory and type:

-    $ vendor/bin/phpunit
+Depending your environment, you will use one of these commands to run unit tests:

+- **Recommended Environment**: `pnpm --filter=woocommerce test:unit:env`
+- **Manual Environment**: `pnpm --filter=woocommerce test:unit`

-The tests will execute and you'll be presented with a summary.
+The tests will execute and you will be presented with a summary.

-You can run specific tests by providing the path and filename to the test class:

-    $ vendor/bin/phpunit tests/legacy/unit-tests/importer/product.php

-A text code coverage summary can be displayed using the `--coverage-text` option:
+You can run specific test files by providing the path to the test class, such as `pnpm --filter=woocommerce test:unit:env tests/legacy/unit-tests/importer/product.php`.
+A text code coverage summary can be displayed using the `--coverage-text` option.

-    $ vendor/bin/phpunit --coverage-text

 ### Troubleshooting